senlin/lean-wp/readme.txt

 == Installation ==

-Installing "LEAN WP" can be done either by searching for "LEAN WP" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "LEAN WP" can be done either by searching for "LEAN WP" via the "Plugins > Add New" screen in your WordPress dashboard, or by downloading the zipped plugin from WordPress.org and upload it to your site through the 'Plugins > Add New > Upload' screen in your WordPress dashboard.
+Then activate the plugin through the 'Plugins' menu in WordPress.

-1. Download the plugin via WordPress.org
-1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
-1. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==